Dwwin.exe – File Information

 If the above steps fail to resolve the error, uninstall Acrobat 7.0 and install the latest Acrobat version.
 To uninstall Acrobat 7.0 completely, you may use an efficient uninstaller tool, such as Perfect Uninstaller.

 In case the error still occurs after you have upgraded to the latest Acrobat version, run a registry scan.
 Many exe errors occur due to issues in the registry.
-To resolve the above error, run a registry scan using a reliable registry cleaning utility, such as RegGenie.
+To resolve the above error, run a registry scan using a reliable registry cleaning utility, such as RegServe.

 Error 2